 A continuous buzzing sound could indicate an electrical problem like a failing capacitor or a malfunctioning fan motor.
 Electrical issues can escalate quickly and may even cause damage to other parts of your system.

-A low humming noise is usually harmless, but if it becomes noticeably loud, it might mean that the compressor is struggling or that a motor is failing.
+A low humming noise is usually harmless, but if it becomes noticeably loud, it might mean that the compressor is struggling or a motor is failing.
 This situation warrants immediate attention from a professional to prevent further damage.